mbfoss/annotate.nvim/DEVELOPMENT.md

   from, drops every mark, and draws the new store instead.
 - Nothing is carried across: a note belongs to the store it was read from, and keeping it would copy it into the next one at the first save.
-- Where the two agree — a single store for every project, the default — the notes are left alone.
+- Where the two agree (a single store for every project, the default), the notes are left alone.
 - `store.load()` clears the held path along with the baseline, which is what lets that re-read resolve the store again.